David Henry Hwanghttps://barclayagency.com/speakers/david-henry-hwang

 Few writers have turned issues around ethnicity and identity into a widely acclaimed and award-winning career like David Henry Hwang.
 This Chinese American playwright, described by the New York Times as "a true original" and by Time Magazine as "the first important dramatist of American public life since Arthur Miller," is best known as the author of M. Butterfly.
 That enduring 1988 work, which won a Tony Award, Drama Desk Award, John Gassner Award, and Outer Critics Circle Award, was also a finalist for the Pulitzer Prize.
 To date, M. Butterfly has been staged in over four dozen countries and was the basis for a major motion picture.
 In late 2017, M. Butterfly was revived on Broadway, directed by Julie Taymor.
-His newest “play with music,” Soft Power, with composer Jeanine Tesori (Fun Home), directed by frequent collaborator Leigh Silverman, premiered in spring 2018 at Los Angeles’ Ahmanson Theatre and will open in New York in 2019.
+His newest “play with music,” Soft Power, with composer Jeanine Tesori (Fun Home), directed by frequent collaborator Leigh Silverman, premiered in spring 2018 at Los Angeles’ Ahmanson Theatre and opened in New York in October 2019.
 Soft Power received six L.A.
 Ovation Awards in 2019 and was a finalist for the 2020 Pulitzer Prize in Drama.
 In 2020 a cast album was released and it was honored as an Outstanding New Off-Broadway Musical by The Outer Critics Circle.